123,99 €

 • Gebundenes Buch

 This book develops an original interpretation of the relationship between F.W.J.
 Schelling and G.W.F.
 Hegel.
-It argues that the difference between these philosophers must be understood in light of their shared commitment to the philosophy of nature and the idea that spirit, or humanity, emerges from the natural world.
+It argues that the difference between these philosophers should be understood in light of their shared commitment to the philosophy of nature and the idea that spirit, or humanity, emerges from the natural world.

 Produktbeschreibung

 This book develops an original interpretation of the relationship between F.W.J.
 Schelling and G.W.F.
 Hegel.
-It argues that the difference between these philosophers must be understood in light of their shared commitment to the philosophy of nature and the idea that spirit, or humanity, emerges from the natural world.
+It argues that the difference between these philosophers should be understood in light of their shared commitment to the philosophy of nature and the idea that spirit, or humanity, emerges from the natural world.

 Autorenporträt